-Some of the criticisms of the IARC process occur in the context of more general criticisms of epidemiology at a science (Boffetta 2007; Kabat 2008); these have been discussed in detail in a recent paper (Bfair et al. 2009).
-Potential methodological weaknesses for observational epidemiologic studies are well recognized and can be found in any epidemiologic textbook (Checkoway et [1, 2004; Rothman et al. 2008).
-Most studies are subject to one or more methodological imitations, but this does not necessarily invalidate their findings (Blair et al. 2009).
-In fact, the value of epidemiologic studies has been shown in identifying in multiple studies a number of well-established human carcinogens, including tobacco, asbestos, benzene, hexavalent chrotnium, and some viruses.
-Some critics also argue that small or non-existent health risks are unjustifiably highlighted and hyped by researchers who have a vested interest in continued research funding and the need to publish to benefit their careers (Boffetta et al. 2008;

-Kabat 2008; McLaughlin et al. 2010; McLaughlin et al. 2011; Taubes 1995).
-However, such over-stated results are unlikely to exert much of an influence in a Monograph, because IARC evaluations are based on the totality of the evidence.
-The problem would have to occur in multiple studies and the Working Group would have to be unable to identify it, or be unwilling to weigh such studies appropriately.
-Incorrect positive conclusions regarding carcinogenicity may also occur in reviews of multiple studies because of publication bias, which may selectively populate the literature with only "positive" findings.
-However, once a topic is recognized as scientifically important, reports on relevant studies will be published regardless of the findings, so publication bias.
-Working Groups consider whether stronger, negative studies (both in terms of design and sample size) have emerged after publication of an initial cluster of smaller and/or weaker positive studies.
+Criticisms of epidemiology.
+Some of the criticisms of the IARC process have occurred in the context of more general criticisms of epidemiology as a science (Kabat 2008); these were discussed in detail by Blair et al. (2009).
+Potential methodological weaknesses for observational epidemiologic studies are well recognized and can be found in any epidemiologic textbook (Checkoway et al. 2004; Rothman et al. 2008).
+Most studies are subject to one or more methodological limitations, but this does not necessarily invalidate their findings (Blair et al. 2009).
+In fact, the value of epidemiologic studies has been shown by the identification of a number of well-established human carcinogens, including tobacco, asbestos, benzene, hexavalent chromium, and some viruses, in multiple studies.
+Some critics also argue that small or nonexistent health risks are unjustifiably highlighted and hyped by researchers who have a vested interest in continued research funding and the need to publish to benefit their careers (Boffetta et al. 2008; Kabat 2008; McLaughlin et al. 2010, 2011; Taubes 1995).
+However, such overstated results are unlikely to exert much of an influence in a Monograph because IARC evaluations are based on the totality of the evidence.
+The problem would have to occur in multiple studies, and the Working Group would have to be unable to identify it or be unwilling to weigh such studies appropriately.
+Incorrect positive conclusions regarding carcinogenicity may also occur in reviews of multiple studies because of publication bias, which may selectively populate the literature only with "positive" findings.
+However, once a topic is recognized as scientifically important, reports on relevant studies will be published regardless of the findings, so publication bias is mainly a concern for newly arising issues.
+To evaluate the potential for publication bias, Working Groups consider whether stronger negative studies (both in terms of design and sample size) have emerged after publication of an initial cluster of smaller and/or weaker positive studies.
 Funnel plots help in the assessment of bias relating to sample size and publication bias (Borenstein et al. 2009).
 In contrast, there are no established statistical techniques to clearly characterize strength of design.

 One of the distinctive features of epidemiology is that criticism and self-criticism are firmly embedded in the discipline.
-A great deal of work has been done on developing methods for critical appraisa (Elwood 2007) and for assessing the likely strength and direction of possible biases (Rothman et al. 2008).
+A great deal of work has been done on developing methods for critical appraisal (Elwood 2007) and for assessing the likely strength and direction of possible biases (Rothman et al. 2008).
 Epidemiologists and other members on Working Groups routinely use various approaches to assess possible bias in study design and analysis when weighing the strengths of different studies.

-The issue of false positives

-Epidemiology specifically has been criticized for a tendency to produce false positive results (i.e., individual dtudy associations not borne out by the weight of the evidence), or to preferentially report positive findings over negative or inconclusive findings (i.e., publication bias) (Boffetta et al. 2008, 2009; Ioannidis 2005; Kabat 2012; McLaughlin and Tarone 2013).
-This criticism has been most often applied to potential false positives from individual studies, but it has been inferred that this problem may also apply to overall hazard evaluations which use findings from multiple studies.
+The issue of false positives.
+Epidemiology specifically has been criticized for a tendency to produce false-positive results (i.e., individual study associations not borne out by the weight of the evidence) or to preferentially report positive findings over negative or inconclusive findings (i.e., publication bias) (Boffetta et al. 2008, 2009; Ioannidis 2005; Kabat 2012; McLaughlin and Tarone 2013).
+This criticism has been most often applied to potential false positives from individual studies, but it has been inferred that this problem may also apply to overall hazard evaluations, which use findings from multiple studies.
 We will consider each of these issues in turn.